Battle of Lanzerath Ridge: Platoon's defensive action

 As the German forces moved through Lanzerath and in front of their positions, Bouck and his men allowed lead members of the unit to pass, hoping to surprise the Germans.
-They were preparing to fire on three men who they believed were the Regiment's officers when a girl from the village emerged from one of the homes.
+They were preparing to fire on three men who they believed were the regiment's officers when a girl from the village emerged from one of the homes.
 Talking to the officers, she pointed in their general direction.
 An officer yelled a command, and the paratroopers jumped for ditches on either side of the road.
 The Americans thought she had given their position away and fired on the Germans, wounding several.
 (In October 2006, more than 60 years later, a writer found the now adult woman, still living in the village.
-She told him she did not know the Americans were still in the area, and was pointing out the direction the Tank Destroyer unit had departed, towards Bucholz Station.)
+She told him she did not know the Americans were still in the area, and was pointing out the direction the tank destroyer unit had departed, towards Bucholz Station.)

-The German infantry deployed and about two platoons of the 2nd Company, 1st Battalion, 9th Fallschirmjäger Regiment, 3rd Fallschirmjäger Division then attacked the Americans head-on, bunched together in the open and charging straight up the hill, directly at the platoon's hidden and fortified positions.
+The German infantry deployed, and about two platoons of the 2nd Company, 1st Battalion, 9th Fallschirmjäger Regiment, 3rd Fallschirmjäger Division, attacked the Americans head-on, bunched together in the open and charging straight up the hill, directly at the platoon's hidden and fortified positions.
 The Americans were surprised at the inexperienced tactics.
 For the Americans, it was like "shooting clay ducks in California at an amusement park."
 Several attackers were killed trying to climb over the 4 ft-high barbed wire fence that bisected the field, often shot at close range with a single shot to the heart or head.
-Lt.
 Springer used his jeep-mounted SCR-610 radio to call in coordinates for artillery fire.
 A few shells landed near the road outside Lanzerath, but they did not hinder the German attack.
-His jeep was then struck by machine gun or mortar fire and his radio was destroyed.
+His jeep was then struck by machine-gun or mortar fire, and his radio was destroyed.